-As noted in §1.5, only some short-term questions are actually asked every month.
-Others are asked only every three months.
+As noted in §1.5, most short-term questions are asked every two months.
+Others are asked only every six months.

-The short-term questions are processed in two stages: (1) aggregation of responses for each primary stratum (see $\S2.4.1$); (2) aggregation of results obtained in (1), so as to reflect the structure of the Survey field of coverage.
+Short-term questions are processed in two stages.
+First, we aggregate responses in each primary stratum (see §2.4.1).
+Second, we aggregate the results thus obtained, in keeping with the structure of the Survey field.